 - Hard Pitches: Known for their even bounce, these pitches are batter-friendly and often seen in places with warmer climates.

-Factors Influencing the Cricket Pitch
+Factors Influencing the Pitch in Cricket

 Weather: Hot climates dry out the pitch, making it crumbly and suitable for spinners.